Courtesy Stephanie A. Chalmers, DVM, Diplomate ACVD, CVH, Holistic Animal Care

-A flat-coated Retriever, came to me in December 2007 because of chronic eye inflammation and recent onset itching.
-He had been adopted (a stray) from the Humane Society November 1, 2005 when he was approximately 9 months old.
+A flat-coated Retriever came to me in December 2007 because of chronic eye inflammation and recent onset itching.
+He had been adopted as a stray from the Humane Society November 1, 2005, when he was approximately 9 months old.
 Just before adoption, he was neutered and vaccinated.
 One week later he developed a cough, green nasal discharge and fever.
-In spite of antibiotic therapy, the symptoms worsened and he spent 2 days in the emergency hospital on IV fluids and antibiotics (distemper was suspected).
+In spite of antibiotic therapy, the symptoms worsened and he spent 2 days in the emergency hospital on IV fluids and antibiotics.
+Distemper was suspected.
 He was revaccinated in Dec.
 2006.
-Eye discharge began in July 2007 (diagnosed as allergic keratoconjunctivitis).
+Eye discharge began in July 2007, diagnosed as allergic keratoconjunctivitis.
 Itching began in October.

 Follow-up: On June 5, his guardian took him to the local vet to remove the head of a tick.
 A tick panel revealed positive titers for Borrelia and for Anaplasma so doxycycline had been prescribed.
 I explained that most cases are asymptomatic and that after homeopathic therapy his immune system should be strong enough to prevail against these microbes.
 No antibiotics were given and he remains symptom-free.